prathyand/Colonic_Crypt_Segmentation/readme.md

 ![predictions of trained models on a patch](/report_images/0_HandE_B005_CL_b_RGB_bottomleft.tiff.png)

-In both the examples above, UNET++ and Deeplabv3+ perform much better in the regions of dominant background class because of UNET++ architecture improvements over traditional UNET (such as deep supervision - loss function accessible to shalow layers which results in better gradient flow).
-Deeplabv3+
+In both the examples above, UNET++ and Deeplabv3+ perform much better in the regions of dominant background class because of UNET++ architecture improvements over traditional UNET (such as deep supervision - loss function accessible to shallow layers which results in better gradient flow).

 Example 3

 ![predictions of trained models on a patch](/report_images/24_CL_HandE_1234_B004_bottomleft.tiff.png)

 As soon as we see the results on a patch with dominant class '1', it becomes clear that UNET does a much better job of segmenting the crypts.
-Unet++ does a decent job of seperating two crypt mask boundries in close proximity, with DeepLabv3+ performing worse than the other two.
+Unet++ does a decent job of separating two crypt mask boundaries in close proximity, with DeepLabv3+ performing worse than the other two.
+UNETR model did not converge in 20 epochs and the train/test losses were relatively higher compared to the other models due to the smaller batch size of 6.
+Hence, I decided to not consider it for the inference.

 ### Prediction on test images

-Gievn the performances of the models, inference on test images is done using only Unet++ and DeepLabv3+ due to UNET's poor performance in crypt deficient regions of the image.
+Given the performances of the models, inference on test images is done using only Unet++ and DeepLabv3+ due to UNET's poor performance in crypt deficient regions of the image.

-To perform the inference, test images are padded with `right_borders` and `bottom_borders` using opencv to match the dimentions so that **Non-Overlapping** patches of size 512,512 can be created.
+To perform the inference, test images are padded with `right_borders` and `bottom_borders` using OpenCV to match the dimensions so that **Non-Overlapping** patches of size 512,512 can be created.
 Average probability is calculated on each patch from using `UNET++` and `DeepLabv3+` output with sigmoid activation.
 Probabilities are then averaged over models and class for each pixel is predicted using 0.5 as threshold.

 All the patch masks are then stitched back to recreate the full prediction mask.
 Below is the result on test images: